arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > sith apprentice at Lord Grathan's estate.
 Ultimately, all targets are
 > finished with the hunter killing an Imperial Agent.
 He/she wins entry to the
 > Great Hunt.

+The Hunt on Dromund Kaas: You’ve been sent to Dromund Kaas to seek out the Huntmaster in the Mandalorian enclave and learn more about the Great Hunt.
+Board your ship and travel with your companion, Mako, to Dromund Kaas.

+The Huntmaster: You and Mako have arrived on Dromund Kaas to join the Great Hunt.
+After speaking to your contact, Crysta Markon, you learn that there is only one spot left in the Great Hunt and still dozens of competitors hoping to claim it.
+However, the Huntmaster has a way of dealing with this situation.
+Speak to the Huntmaster at the Mandalorian enclave.

+A Musty Trail: In order to make it into the Great Hunt, you’ll need to complete three bounties on Dromund Kaas.
+Your first is a Republic noble who was accidentally sold into slavery, and your only clue is the slave camp to which he was assigned.
+Unfortunately, the camp is in the center of a massive slave rebellion.
+Investigate the rebel slave camp near the unfinished colossus for clues as to where to find the Republic noble.

+Family Cleansing: Your second bounty in the race to join the Great Hunt is for the Imperial Navy, or rather an Imperial admiral by the name of Fraabaal.
+It’s time to find out the details of the job.
+Talk to Admiral Fraabaal at his office in Kaas City.

+The Spy Game: Your final bounty for entry into the Great Hunt is a job for Imperial Intelligence Central Command in the Citadel.
+Speak to Captain Medle in Commander Gargun’s office in Imperial Command.

+The Melee: The last spot in the Great Hunt has come down to “The Grand Melee,” a free-for-all fight between the remaining contestants in the arena of the Mandalorian enclave.
+The last one standing gets into the Great Hunt.
+Enter the arena in the Mandalorian enclave.

+Joy Ride: You’ve made it into the Great Hunt!
+Your first task is an old
+tradition: stealing a ship.
+Crysta Markon has told you of a ship belonging to a smuggler that should suit your purposes.
+Go to docking bay B-04 at the spaceport.

 ##### 2D.
 Inquisitor